yZipperer/item-api/README.md

 <img alt="Version" src="https://img.shields.io/github/v/release/yZipperer/item-api">

 ## Overview:
   This is a product API for grocery and item data.
-It will return information including prices, names, images descriptions, ids, nutrition information (USDA nutrition information on produce), and many more things.
+It will return information including prices, names, images descriptions, ids, nutrition information, and much more.

   I built this API when I tried finding product data for a project, but couldn't find any that worked for my needs.
 The database is small and only contains 88 products, but I work on adding more products every so often.

+  Newly introduced was the idea of multiple countries.
+Now, this project will include data from multiple countries.

   ### By the Numbers:
     * 88 total items